View the best example influencer marketing campaigns

 Influencer marketing campaigns perform best when they reach your target audience.
 After all, you want to promote your products to people who are very likely to want to buy from you.

-Spend some time familiarising yourself with the influencers and the topics they usually cover; check their blog/website, their social profiles, and basically all of their digital channels to see not only what types of topics they cover, but also to determine whether their influencer personality works with your brand and your core values.
+Spend some time familiarizing yourself with the influencers and the topics they usually cover; check their blog/website, their social profiles, and basically all of their digital channels to see not only what types of topics they cover, but also to determine whether their influencer personality works with your brand and your core values.

 So now that you know more about the different types of influencers and how to choose the right one, what sorts of projects can you collaborate on?